Having issues with your business or payroll taxes? ITS can help with business tax relief!

 Previous Quarters Adjustment to any Payroll Taxes

-If this information is foreign to you, a qualified tax professional may be able to make more sense of it.
+If this information is foreign to you, a qualified business tax professional may be able to make more sense of it.
 Feel free to give us a call if you have any questions.

 How to Use a Form 941

-It is a tax form used by an employer on a quarterly basis.
+It is a business tax form used by an employer on a quarterly basis.
 The employer would NOT use the form to report back withholding, back income tax with-holdings, or any item non-payroll related such as pension, 401K, or gambling income.
 This tax form is used specifically for payroll reporting.

 Quarterly Reporting Requirements

 Employers are required to report and pay for 941 tax, four times per year.
-Failure by an employer to submit and pay the quarterly taxes will result in IRS fines and penalties which accrue quite rapidly.
+Failure by an employer to submit and pay the quarterly business taxes will result in IRS fines and penalties which accrue quite rapidly.
 Even a small business with one or two employees is subject to the same process.
 If you have questions, need payroll tax assistance or have a payroll tax problem, help is available.
 Hiring an IRS tax attorney will take the headache out of filing this information.
-A qualified IRS tax attorney can help you avoid late filing which can result in irreversible financial damages.
+A qualified business tax attorney can help you avoid late filing which can result in irreversible financial damages.
 The IRS has complex tax laws and codes regarding form 941.
 Trying to understand them is difficult.
 Serious problems with 941 taxes are no laughing matter.

 What to do If you have failed to file

 If your business is experiencing financial difficulties, you may find yourself falling behind on your federal obligations.
 Occasional even a very successful business man may simply neglect to file their quarterly reports.
 Fortunately there are companies like us available to facilitate your payroll tax problems.
 If your business has not filed the required tax forms and you owe outstanding 941 taxes, you will encounter a serious payroll tax problem.

 How to Qualify for a Reduced Amount